artman/HexColor/README.md

 ## Installation

-1. Copy the HexColor.swift file over to your project.
+To manually install, copy the HexColor.swift file over to your project.
-2. Done.

 ### Carthage

-To integrate Signals into your project add the following to your `Cartfile`:
+To integrate Signals into your project using Carthage, add the following to your `Cartfile`:

 ```ruby
 github "artman/HexColor" ~> 1.0
 ```

 ## Contribute